mlabs-haskell/cem-script/docs/goals_and_soa.md

 It operates on level of whole DApp and generates specific script transitions.
 Liveliness could be checked by `quickcheck-dynamic`, or providing specific usecases just as single script case.

 Safety checks is harder to automate.
-This is not in the scope of current Catalyst project it is possbile to cover this case as well by employing constraint equivalence check, and verifying that any deviation from generated transitions is not possible.
+This is not in the scope of current Catalyst project it is possible to cover this case as well by employing constraint equivalence check, and verifying that any deviation from generated transitions is not possible.
 Another solution might be mutation testing.
 Such kind of vulnerabilities are now the most complex kind of attack to consider as part of DApp design or auditing.
-Thus, automaing it may be benefitial.
+Thus, automating it may be beneficial.

 ### Time and stages handling